libretro/docs/docs/library/genesis_plus_gx.md

 ## Background

-Genesis Plus GX is an open-source Sega 8/16 bit emulator focused on accuracy and portability.
-The source code, originally based on Genesis Plus 1.3 by Charles MacDonald, has been heavily modified & enhanced, with respect to initial goals and design, in order to improve the accuracy of emulation, implementing new features and adding support for extra peripherals, cartridge & systems hardware.
+Genesis Plus GX is an open-source Sega 8/16 bit emulator developed by Eke-Eke which focuses on accuracy and portability.
+The source code, originally based on Genesis Plus 1.3 by Charles MacDonald, has been heavily modified & enhanced, with respect to initial goals and design, in order to improve the accuracy of emulation, implementing new features and adding support for extra peripherals, cartridge & systems hardware such as various lightguns, the FM Sound Unit and Lock-On cartridge technology.

-Genesis Plus GX has 100% compatibility with Genesis / Mega Drive, Sega/Mega CD, Master System, Game Gear, SG-1000 & Pico released software (including all unlicensed or pirate known dumps), also emulating backwards compatibility modes when available.
+Genesis Plus GX has [100% compatibility](https://github.com/ekeeke/Genesis-Plus-GX/blob/master/wiki/Compatibility.md) with Genesis / Mega Drive, Sega/Mega CD, Master System, Game Gear, SG-1000 & Pico released software (including all unlicensed or pirate known dumps), also emulating backwards compatibility modes when available.
+Keep in mind that 32X games are not supported.

 The Genesis Plus GX core has been authored by

+- Eke-Eke
 - Charles McDonald
-- Eke-Eke

 The Genesis Plus GX core is licensed under